 We were also concerned with these questions during the international summer school on the subject of agrobiodiversity:

 As part of the Master's thesis, you develop your own ideas and concepts for solving scientific challenges.
 This enables you to tackle complex issues independently in your subsequent professional occupation.

-Examples from previous Master's theses in the Agroecology & Food Systems specialisation:
+Examples from previous Master's theses in the Agroecology and Food Systems specialisation:

 - Aline Roth (2020): The impact of the aging generation issue on the cocoa farmer's livelihood in the region Alto Beni, Bolivia

 Aline Roth Master's thesis took her to Bolivia, however by ship!
 There she conducted numerous interviews with coffee farmers in order to get to the bottom of the challenges of ageing and to develop solutions.

 - Stephan Gysi (2020): Innovation and Diversification through Niche Crops—Potential and Suitability for Switzerland (winner of the SVIAL-Award).

 Stefan Gysi went in search of suitable new crops to diversify Swiss agriculture.
 Perhaps sesame, almonds and peanuts will no longer have to be imported in the future?